 - Driving in residential neighbourhoods

-In addition to these tests, you must also sign a “Declaration of Highway Driving Experience.”
-This form indicates how many times in the preceding three months you drove on a freeway or highway with at least an 80 km/h speed limit and the average trip length in kilometres.
+You’ll also need to complete and sign a “Declaration of Highway Driving Experience.”
+This form outlines how many times you drove on a freeway or highway in the preceding three months with at least an 80 km/h speed limit and the average trip length in kilometres.

 How to Pass Each Section of the G Test in Ontario